 Talking about “kitna deti hai” the RD used to return fuel efficiency of anywhere between 6 to 23 km/ltr depending on how it was ridden.
 Initially, the RD350 was fully imported but later, the bike was manufactured completely by Escorts Yamaha in India.
 The name RD stands for “Race Derived” (and not Racing Death – now you know 😀 ) performance and had technology from the Motogp bikes of the 1970’s.
 The bike had cult status all around the world since it was produced from the early 70’s in Europe, Japan and America.
 Yamaha stopped production of the RD350 in America in early 1980s due to stricter emission and sound norms.

-RD350 – The Indian Scenario
+Yamaha RD350 – The Indian Scenario

 Unfortunately, the RD did not enjoy massive success in India in terms of sales.
-The running costs was the greatest deterrent for the Indian rider to buy the RD and the reputation of it being a “Lethal” bike ensured cautious dads putting the condition – “Buy any motorcycle but RD” to their young sons!
+The running costs were the greatest deterrent for the Indian rider to buy the RD and the reputation of it being a “Lethal” bike ensured cautious dads putting the condition – “Buy any motorcycle but RD” to their young sons!

 Yamaha promoted the bike with the line “For the few who dared to Dream and be different” but that’s what happened literally in reality.
 The Hero Honda CD100 (read user review) which was launched in the 1985 further dented the RD’s sales – yes, which simply means that there were no defined “segments” back then – people just had options to buy.